Search Contact Site Map Download News Vicharan Home

 Yogiji Maharaj

 Yogiji Maharaj was absolutely without any desire.
-Though he was young he never wanted anything for himself.
-All day long he would remain busy in katha (spiritual discourses), kirtan (devotional songs) and seva (service) of others.
+Though he was young, he never wanted anything for himself.
+All day long he would remain engaged in spiritual discourses, singing bhajans, memorizing scriptures and serving others.

-Once Yogiji Maharaj was with a group of saints in Bhavnagar.
-They had all put up at the house of a staunch devotee.
+Once, Yogiji Maharaj was with a group of sadhus in Bhavnagar.
+They were staying at the house of a staunch devotee.
 This house was situated on a main road.
-It was evening and Yogiji Maharaj was on the upper floor of the house reading the holy text, Swamini Vatu.
+It was evening and Yogiji Maharaj was on the upper floor of the house reading the Swamini Vatu.

-Down below, people were eagerly awaiting the king's marriage procession.
+Down below, people were eagerly awaiting the king’s wedding procession.
 The procession was to pass along the main road.
 Both sides of the road were crowded with onlookers.
-Windows and balconies were full of eager spectators.
-Though the procession was still far off, its drums and clarinets could be heard.
+Windows and balconies were also full of eager spectators.
+From a distance, its drums and clarinets could be heard.

-Suddenly, a devotee got up and approached Yogiji Maharaj and said : "Come, let us go and see the royal procession.
-The procession is about to pass, come to the window - wouldn't you like to see it ?"
+Suddenly, a devotee got up and approached Yogiji Maharaj and said, “Come on, why are you seated here?
+The king’s wedding procession is here.
+It is worth seeing.
+Come to the window – don’t you want to see it?”

-Because of the spirit of service and other saintly virtues inherent in the character of the veteran saint Yogiji Maharaj, Narayandas Swami of Junagadh who adored him, thrice sent the message : "Jnanji Swami, if you return to Junagadh, I will myself come down to Jetpur from Junagadh to welcome you, and bring you here in a grand procession."
-But it was God's will that Jnanji Swami should stay with Shashtriji Maharaj and help him accomplish and further many noble tasks.
+Due to this spirit of service and other saintly virtues the veteran sadhu, Narayandas Swami of Junagadh, thrice sent the message, “Gnanji Swami, if you return to Junagadh, I will myself come down to Jetpur from Junagadh to welcome you, and bring you here in a grand procession.”
+But Gnanji Swami stayed with Shastriji Maharaj to help him accomplish many noble tasks.

 Previous